Workshop at the Robotics: Science and Systems (RSS) Conference

 - Industry perspectives on requirements to assist in evaluation and matching of solutions to implementations

 - How to assess the quality, applicability, and trasferability of datasets or learned models

 - Discussion on how to convene the community and create consensus metrics, common datasets, benchmarks, and tools.

 Elena Messina, National Institute of Standards and Technology, email@example.com

 Megan Zimmerman, National Institute of Standards and Technology, email@example.com

 Craig Schlenoff, National Institute of Standards and Technology, firstname.lastname@example.org

 Dragos Margineantu, Boeing Research and Technology, email@example.com

-For further information please contact the organizing committee at email@example.com.
+For further information or to join a mailing list that will continue to explore the issues discussed at the workshop, please contact the organizing committee at firstname.lastname@example.org.